system76/docs/_articles/switch-from-macos-to-popos.md

 ![finder](/images/macOS-Screenshots/finder.png)

- In macOS the application which displays files and directories (folders) is called Finder, and is represented by the two-tone, blue face icon in the dock.
+ In macOS, the application which displays files and directories (folders) is called Finder, and is represented by the two-tone, blue face icon in the dock.

+ [CLOSE UP IMAGE]

 **Pop!\_OS**
      Files